Expressions

 true == true;true != false;

-Read more about booleans and Bool
+Read more about booleans and the Bool

 type in the dedicated chapter: Booleans.